All Episodes

 You know, listen, folks, do you hear the desperation in her voice?

-You hit a desperate people are desperate out there over all of what's happening.
+People are desperate out there over all of what's happening.

 Thank you, and welcome back, Rush Limbaugh.

-Open line Friday, having more fun than a human being should be allowed to have.
+Open Line Friday, having more fun than a human being should be allowed to have.

-To the doctor in Myrtle Beach, South Carolina, ma'am, you actually have nothing to worry about.
+Ma'am, you actually have nothing to worry about.

 Problem solved.